young home care worker in uniform accompanying an elderly person

 The future of senior care is integrated.
 This means that companionship providers are starting to partner more closely with healthcare systems.
 In this model, a companion is seen as part of the broader care team.

 For instance, a companion might be trained to notice and report subtle changes in a senior’s health or behavior to a coordinating nurse or case manager.
-This holistic approach ensures that a senior’s physical, social, and emotional needs are all being monitored and addressed, leading to better overall health outcomes.
+This holistic approach ensures that a senior’s physical, social, and emotional needs are all being monitored and addressed, leading to better health outcomes.

 Final Words